 When it comes to compatibility, there wasn’t one cartridge that didn’t work with the VRTCL.
-I tested it with at least five different types of cartridges.
+I tested it with at least five different types of THC, CBD and delta 8 carts.
 PCKT says you can use it with any cartridge that is less than 12 mm in diameter.

 The interface takes a bit of time to get used to, but it isn’t difficult to learn.
 It was a bit confusing at first, until you remember that two clicks is for voltage, and three clicks is for adjusting the brightness.
 I’m not sure how necessary that this is, but it comes in handy for stealth vaping.